iip-ecosphere/platform/platform/tools/Install/README.md

 This package supports the installation of the oktoflow platform with step-wise installation scripts.
 All technical requirements are listed in [Prerequisites](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/PREREQUISITES.md).

-(Downloading the installation package: [Windows](https://projects.sse.uni-hildesheim.de/oktoflow/install.zip) and for [Linux](https://projects.sse.uni-hildesheim.de/oktoflow/install.tar.gz))
+(Downloading the installation package: for [Windows](https://projects.sse.uni-hildesheim.de/oktoflow/install.zip) and for [Linux](https://projects.sse.uni-hildesheim.de/oktoflow/install.tar.gz))

 ## Fast developer startup (examples only)
 If you only want to execute the provided examples without installing the full platform, run the following command in the extracted installation package folder: